Effective Field Theory descriptions of Higgs boson pair production: SMEFT and higher orders

-The full NLO EW corrections to Higgs boson pair production in gluon fusion are currently unknown, however partial results, related to the Yukawa-type corrections, exist~\cite{Davies:2022ram,Muhlleitner:2022ijf}.
-The corrections calculated in Ref.~\cite{Muhlleitner:2022ijf} lead to an effect of about 0.2\% on the total cross section, however it is expected that the effect of the full NLO EW corrections can be larger, in particular in tails of distributions.
+Partial results for the NLO EW corrections to Higgs boson pair production, related to the Yukawa-type corrections, have been calculated in Refs.~\cite{Davies:2022ram,Muhlleitner:2022ijf}.
+The NLO EW corrections to Higgs boson pair production in the large-$m_t$ limit have been calculated in Ref.~\cite{Davies:2023npk}, the full corrections recently also became available~\cite{Bi:2023bnq}, resulting in a decrease of the total cross section by $-4\%$, however for distributions the corrections can be larger in certain kinematic regions.
+NLO EW corrections in combination with HEFT or SMEFT are not available yet.

 \item \underline{Accuracy of the numerical computation of the NLO QCD virtual corrections}